-Update: Instagram user Vicnesh_pravin has spotted the Hyundai Styx in its range-topping grade in India.
+Update: The Hyundai Styx (Hyundai QXi) was recently spotted in China.
 Image gallery updated with new spy shots.

 8 January 2019 -